State Auditor Rob Sand Rewards Unemployed Iowans for Supporting Local Restaurants

-DES MOINES, Iowa — On Wednesday, State Auditor Rob Sand launched a new program to help recently unemployed Iowans, in exchange that they help local businesses.
+DES MOINES, Iowa — State Auditor Rob Sand has launched a new program to help recently unemployed Iowans, in exchange that they help local businesses.

 Sand said the goal is to support not just the unemployed, but restaurants facing hardship during the pandemic.